MaximeGuesdon/ImageEnhancement/README.md

 To use the program you need to have python installed and then type the command : Python imageresizer.PY.

-To run the command you have to be in the directory of the program or specified the entire directory.
+To run the command you have to be in the directory of the program or specify the entire trajectory to the directory.

 Once you've run the program a small GUI will open and you'll just have to complete the row.